 - Also make sure you’re avoiding other iron overload sources, such as iron supplements, fortified wheat, and breakfast cereals.
-Also avoid things that increase your iron absorption, like high doses of Vitamin C, high fructose corn syrup, and alcohol.
+Also avoid things that increase your iron absorption, like high fructose corn syrup, and alcohol.

 - Remember supplements might help with acne, but they’re not a total fix.
 Pursuing a healthy diet and lifestyle are always your number one priority!
 Get the Clear Skin Forever master guide to clearing acne here.
 It’s the bees’ knees, Devin and Sonia think, or they wouldn’t have poured their hearts and souls into it! 🙂

 - Sánchez L, Calvo M, Brock JH.
 Biological role of lactoferrin.
 Arch Dis Child.
 1992;67(5):657-61. (link) ^